 *** The application deadline has passed.
 No additional applications will be accepted. ***

-Interns can work remotely or in the newsroom on the fifth floor of Vilas Hall, although many Wisconsin Watch staffers are working at least partly from home.
+Interns can work remotely or our newsroom in Madison, although many Wisconsin Watch staffers are working at least partly from home.
 Some travel around Wisconsin may be required.
 A laptop is required.

 Reporting interns receive intensive training and experience in interviewing, researching and writing.
 They work with Wisconsin Watch’s staff and media partners to produce high-impact investigative journalism on government integrity and quality of life issues.
 In-depth, investigative and computer-assisted reporting skills are preferred.
 Web, audio, video, photography and additional language skills are desirable.